cumhere/gitskills/README.md

-Creating a git branch is quick.
+Creating a git branch is quick.master